 - a.
 "Campus life" is any activity that occurs as part of life on campus.
-This includes but is not limited to: - being present on campus, whether as a student or the guest of a UNBC student, - ii. living in Residence, - iii. working on campus, - iv. attending classes, university-sponsored events, student society-sponsored events,
+This includes but is not limited to: - being present on campus, whether as a student or the guest of a UNBC student, - ii. living in Residence, - iii. working on campus, - iv. attending classes, university-sponsored events, student society-sponsored events, - v. conducting university-sponsored research or lab activity, and

-- v. conducting university-sponsored research or lab activity, and - vi. operating a vehicle on campus - b.
-"Director" is the Director, Student Success - c.
-"University employee" is a faculty or staff member or a university security officer.
+- vi. operating a vehicle on campus - b.
+"Director" is the Director.
+Student Success - c.
+"University employee" is a faculty or staff member.